internetjanitor/homelab/README.md

      - `visudo`
        uncomment `%wheel ALL=(ALL:ALL) NOPASSWD: ALL`
      - `rm /etc/sudoers.d/10-installer`
-  - ZFS pool "tank" ready to import
+  - ZFS pool "pool0" ready to import

 ## Usage